|

 (the sunset beach), on the island's west coast.

-If you're flying to Phu Quoc airport, it is an easy 15-20 minute journey to Beach Club by taxi.
-There are motorbike taxis (about 30,000 VND) and meter car taxis (about 90,000 VND which is under 5 US Dollars) available outside the luggage collection area of the airport which can take you down to the resort.
+If you're flying to Phu Quoc airport, it is an easy ten-minute journey to Beach Club by meter taxi.
+There are meter taxis available at the airport which can take you down to the resort, and the fare is about 120,000 VND (including the airport taxi exit fee) which is a little under 6 US Dollars.

 And in no time at all you'll arrive at Beach Club and, then folks, you're under instruction to relax and enjoy!